-I found this wonderful YouTube video with Janet Mock where she ‘flips the script’ on Fusion’s Alicia Menendez.
+I found a fantastic YouTube video with Janet Mock, titled, Activist Janet Mock Flips the Script on Reporter: Asks Her to Prove Her Womanhood.
+Mock ‘flips the script’ on Fusion’s Alicia Menendez.
 She asks Alicia what it is like to be a cisgender woman.
-For those of you new to the term cisgender, or cis for short, it is a term used to describe a gender identity where the individuals experiences of their gender matches the sex they were assigned at birth.
-Simply put, a straight persons gender identity matches the gender they were assigned at birth.
+For those of you new to the term cisgender, or cis for short, it is a term used to describe a gender identity where the individual’s experiences of their gender match the sex they were assigned at birth.
+Simply put, a straight person’s gender identity matches the gender they were assigned at birth.

 I could not imagine asking someone what it is like to be a straight woman or a straight man.
 But the questions go further than that.
 Mock asks questions like:

 “If I were to look at you I would have never known you weren’t trans.”